Adaala191/cli_test/README.md

 This repository contains test files and folders created during my CLI training.
 This line was added from the feature/update-readme branch.
 Owner: Abdalla (main + feature merged)
+This line is for practicing a Pull Request.